Know What You're Eating.

 Food Hygiene Ratings at a Glance

-Official FSA scores, inspection dates, and category breakdowns in one clean view.
+Official FSA scores, inspection dates, and category breakdowns in one clean view, plus the business’s right to reply and how it compares with similar venues nearby.

 FoodCheck detail view showing FSA hygiene score, inspection date, and category breakdown